-Someone who is not the parent files a court case asking for legal custody of the child (or children) named in the court case.
+Someone who is not the parent files a court case asking for legal custody of a child.
 The person filing the case is the Petitioner.

 What do I have to prove to win?

-If a parent objects to the case, you must prove one of these:
+A parent who believes they should keep custody can object to the case.
+If this happens, you must prove one of these:

 The parent is unfit.

-Placement with an otherwise fit parent would negatively affect the child's growth and development.
+Letting the child live with a fit parent would negatively affect the child's growth and development.

 Example 1: A parent is living with a physically abusive person.
-The non-parent must show actual detriment to the child, not just that a different custody arrangement is in the child’s "best interest."
+You must show that this causes the child actual harm It is not enough that a different custody arrangement is in the child's "best interest."

-Example 2: The mother has demonstrated instability while raising her child.
+Example 2: The mother has shown instability while raising the child.
 She moved to Alaska to get away from a problem.
-She has moved from place to place within Alaska.
-She lacks a definite plan for the present.
-These things alone do not meet the legal standard for awarding non-parents’ custody.
-You would have to show actual detriment to the child from these or other factors,
+She has moved from place to place in Alaska.
+She does not have a definite plan for the present.
+These things alone do not meet the legal standard for awarding you custody.
+You would have to show actual harm to the child from these or other factors.

-The non-parent custody laws are in the Revised Code of Washington (RCW) at chapter 26.10.
+The non-parent custody laws are in the Revised Code of Washington (RCW) at RCW 26.10.

 Should I file a non-parent custody action?